pdjr-modules/LedManager/README.md

 ### update(force, performCallback)

-As above except after the update has been completed and defined callback function is executed with the

-if *performCallback* is true  and a callback function was defined
+As above except after the update has been completed and if *performCallback* is true and a callback function was defined at instantiation the the callback function is executed with the value of getStatus() as returned at the start of update.

-### process()

-This method will typically be called from loop.

-If the process interval (defined at instantiation) has elapsed, then computes the current LED status using the getStatus() method and passes the result as an argument to any defined callback function, afterwards calling the update() method to automate any required LED state transformations.

-### process(update)

-As process(), except that the update() method is only called if **update** is true.

-### process(update, force)

-As process(update), except that processing will be performed immediately (i.e. without regard for any defined process interval).